lab1092/blender-manual_ja/manual/game_engine/physics.rst

 When you deform a display mesh, it does not update the corresponding physics mesh.
 You can view this evidently when you FIXME(TODO: Internal Link;
 [[#Visualizing_Physics|Enable Physics Visualization]]
 ) - the collision bounds will remain exactly as when they began.
 To fix this, you must call ``own.reinstancePhysicsMesh()`` in some form.
-Currently this only works on :guilabel:`Triangle Mesh` bounds, not :guilabel:`Convex Hull`.
+Currently this only works on *Triangle Mesh* bounds, not *Convex Hull*.
 We have prepared a demonstration file in `Manual-BGE-Physics-DancingSticks.blend <http://wiki.blender.org/index.php/Media:Manual-BGE-Physics-DancingSticks.blend>`__.
 Note that we had to increase the :menuselection:`World --> Physics --> Physics Steps --> Substeps` to make the collisions work well.
 The more basic case is the case the Shapekeyed Action, which you can see in the back area of the scene.
 Since it is the only object involved, you can call ``reinstancePhysicsMesh()`` unadorned, and it will do the right thing.

 The more complicated case is the :menuselection:`Collision Mesh --> Armature --> Display Mesh` cluster, which you can see in the front of the scene.